Feedback

 ART 121Intro to Digital Imaging and Illustration5 CR ELEC, HUMW, Sp

 Introduces basic technical skills, key concepts, and software training for the creation of digital images and illustrations.
 Provides an overview of Adobe Photoshop and Illustrator covering the Mac operating system.
 Presents creation, control, and manipulation of raster images and vector graphics for print, web, and motion media.
 Covers tools, techniques, devices, electronic color theory, graphic formats, image and device resolution, layering and combining images.
 Basic computing skills recommended.
+Lab hours are required for this course.

 Prerequisites: None